Buffalo Next: Uncovering talent in a tight job market

 "Its a great population to work with, because when people are coming home from incarceration, they are highly motivated," Centeno said.
 "They want to go back to work."

 CEO aims to reduce recidivism.
-Studies have shown individuals who go through its program are 48% more likely to be employed three years after their release from incarceration.
+Studies have shown that people who go through its program are 48% more likely to be employed three years after their release from incarceration.

 "This population has virtually not been tapped," Centeno said.
 "They bring a lot with them to the table."